Introduction goes here

 46

-10 June.
-York Ebor'.
-For the mayor and the jurats of the town of Bordeaux Burdeg' .
+10 June 1335 .
+Ebor' York .
+For the mayor and the jurats of the town of Bordeaux.

-Order to the same to relieve the mayor and jurats of Bordeaux of the 200l.st. remited to them and to surcease the demand of the remaining 200l.st. until the king orders otherwise.
-Lately, the mayor and jurats of this town requested that the king, as they were bound to the king in 400l.st. borrowed to the constable of Bordeaux of E[dward II] or the keeper of [Edward II]'s money from his treasure sent during the last war in the duchy 1 , because they put some great expenses for the reparation of the town's walls and its safe keepership, to remit this sum.
-And the king has remitted by his letters patent 200l.st., so that they should satisfy the king of the remaining 200l.st., as more fully appear in the king's letters patent.
+Order to the same to relieve the mayor and jurats of Bordeaux of the 200 l.st. remited to them and to surcease the demand of the remaining 200 l.st. until the king orders otherwise.
+Lately, the mayor and jurats of this town requested that the king, as they were bound to the king in 400 l.st. borrowed to the constable of Bordeaux of Edward II or the keeper of Edward II's money from his treasure sent during the last war in the duchy, 1 because they put some great sums for the repair of the town's walls and its safe keeping, to remit this sum.
+And the king has remitted by his letters patent 200 l.st. , so that they should satisfy the king of the remaining 200 l.st. , as more fully appears in the king's letters patent.
 2

 By C.